Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed four myths of popularity.
+In the last section, we discussed four myths of popularity.
 These four myths are, popularity equals happiness, popularity gives people self confidence, popular students have more friends and better friendships, and everyone likes popular people.

-On this track, we will discuss six components of relational aggression.
+In this section, we will discuss six components of relational aggression.
 These six components are, looks, the gay issue, conceit, exclusion, rumors, and the label ‘slut’.

 Candace’s, parents decided to move from the city into a rural area.
 Candace, age 15, was now in a very small school.
 Candace stated, "The girls in my class just wouldn’t accept me.
 At first, they just ignored me, and I was always eating lunch all alone.
 But then the popular girls, the ones who were ignoring me, started spreading rumors about me.
 It got to the point that I couldn’t walk down the halls without someone whispering ‘gay’ or ‘slut’.
 It’s horrible!"